Two Southern Sweeties Instant Pot Split Pea and Ham Soup

 If y’all are like me, whenever we make ham I put the bone in a Ziploc bag and put it in the freezer.
 This helps me to always have a good base for many different types of soup, however, my favorite is this super simple split pea and ham soup.

 First, chop the onion, celery and carrots.

 Add some butter to the pressure cooker, set it on saute, and cook the veggies until they are softened.

 Pour in the broth or water (or a combination of both) and put the ham bone into the pressure cooker and set it for 15 minutes.

 When the split pea and ham soup is done cooking let the pressure naturally release for about 10 to 15 minutes before opening.
 If you aren’t in a hurry let it completely do a natural pressure release.

 Fish out the ham bone and cut off any meat left on it.
 Put the ham back into the pot stirring it into the soup.

 Dish it up and enjoy!

 You can top this soup with a bit of sour cream or some oyster crackers.
-If you really want to get a a bit fancy, you could top with some garlic croutons.
-(You could use the kind that come in the bag in the salad dressing isle, or really go all out and make up a batch of homemade croutons.
+If you really want to get a bit fancy, you could top it with some garlic croutons.
+(You could use the kind that comes in the bag in the salad dressing aisle, or really go all out and make up a batch of homemade croutons.
 Remember, the love is in the details.)